-Smith Exclusive: 15% off and free room upgrade
+Smith Exclusive: 20% off with guaranteed room upgrade

 From the blog

 Tales from our travels

 Discover Chinatown’s five districts: the mosques and temples of Telok Ayer; the elegant restaurants and hotels in Bukit Pasoh; the bars and bridal shops of Tanjong Pagar; the hawker food at Kreta Ayer; Ann Siang Hill’s arty cafés, bars and boutiques.

 Fusion cuisine is the headline act at some of the most fashionable eateries, all housed within the glittering Marina Bay Sands resort (+65 6688 8857) at Sands SkyPark, Marina Bay Sands, 10 Bayfront Avenue.
 Sky on 57 is Singaporean celeb chef Justin Quek’s glassy, classy Asian restaurant, perched loftily atop Marina Bay Sands, with a sublime view of the skyline and a gorgeous space that’s ideal for a power lunch or romantic tryst.
 The menu champions local ingredients and traditional dishes: try king prawn laksa, chicken rice and fried lobster hokkien mee (noodles).
 You won’t find renditions quite as luxe in such a prime locale anywhere else.